joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

 | Public                   | Off                 | Enforced             | Not enforced            | Not enforced                |
 | Public                   | On                  | Enforced             | Enforced                | Not enforced                |

 An [issue exists](https://gitlab.com/gitlab-org/gitlab/-/issues/297389) to add a similar SSO requirement for API activity.
-Until this requirement is added, you can use features that rely on APIs without an active SSO session.

 ### SSO-only for web activity enforcement